dwrobel/flatcam/README.md

 =================================================

+19.01.2020

+- fixed some bugs that are visible in Linux regarding the ArgsThread class: on app close we need to quit the QThread running the ArgsThread class and also close the opened Socket

 15.01.2020

 - added key shortcuts and toolbar icons for the new tools: Align Object Tool (ALT+A) and Extract Drills (ALT+I)